Jōdan-no-kamae: Kendo

 Jōdan-no-kamae is one of the five stances in kendo: jōdan, chūdan, gedan, hassō and waki.
 In jōdan-no-kamae, the sword is raised above the head with the tip (kissaki; 切先) pointing back and the blade facing up, in readiness to strike.
 It is the most aggressive stance of the five.

 There are commonly two types of jōdan-no-kamae, left (hidari; 左) and right (migi; 右), referring to which foot is out in front.
 As a more rare case, only one hand is used to hold the sword.
 Even rarer, the positions of the hands on the hilt of the sword may be reversed.

 In normal practice or competitions, left (hidari) jōdan-gamae is the most common.
 Its advantage is the reach of the strike, the intimidating posture and the speed of the strike.
 Its disadvantage is the weak defense, since the throat, wrists and body are open.
 In order to protect the vulnerable area, a jōdan user must have a very fiery spirit to "scare off" the opponent.
 It is also more difficult to judge the striking distance (maai; 間合い).
 Therefore, this stance is only used as the normal stance during practice or competition by experienced kendōka (剣道家).

 Both jōdan-no-kamae positions are used in Nihon Kendo Kata.

+Iaido

+According to Zen Nippon Kendō Renmei Iaidō style, Morote Hidari Jōdan-no-kamae posture is used in 2 Iaido Kata: